whyjz/GLAFT/doc/reference.md

 #### `Velocity.plot_strain_map(ax=None, base_colormap=None, vmax=None)`

-Show the strain map (only works after `longitudinal_shear_analysis` is performed).
+Show the strain map.
+Only works after `longitudinal_shear_analysis` is performed).

-    ax: plotting axes (matplotlib.axes object)
+    ax:       matplotlib.axes object to place the plot.
     base_colormap: colormap for showing the strain map.
               If None, the default (cramericm.bamako) is used.
     vmax:     value at where color is saturated.
-If None, this upper limit will be automatically scaled.
+              If None, the saturation limit will be automatically determined.

 #### `Velocity.cal_invalid_pixel_percent()`

 Calculate the amount of invalid pixels in a velocity map.

+(reference:attr)=
 #### Important attributes

 - `Velocity.vxfile` Vx file path.